-Gone are the days when religious representation in India meant “Ishwar/Isai/Allah” or “Hindu/Muslim bhai bhai”, where textbooks and movies had references to the religious unity encouraged post India's independence.
-It has been replaced by the sinister saffronized version of the Hindutva, propagated without an end on social media platforms and state approved private media channels.
-It's hard to believe that in 8 years of the current BJP government the secular ideals the country was built on have been reversed, leaving little room for imagination except for the much exhorted Hindu state.
-This does not bode well for the Muslims that constitute 14.2% of the Indian population, who have become a involuble scapegoat for the otherization which is the bulwark of the Hindu politics.
+Gone are the days when religious representation in India meant “Ishwar/Isai/Allah” or “Hindu/Muslim bhai bhai”, where textbooks and movies had references to the religious unity encouraged post-Indian independence.
+It has been replaced by the sinister saffronized version of the Hindutva, propagated without an end on social media platforms and state-approved private media channels.
+It's hard to believe that in 8 years of the current BJP government the secular ideals the country was built on have been reversed, leaving little room for imagination except for the much-exhorted Hindu state.
+This does not bode well for the Muslims that constitute 14.2% of the Indian population, who have become an involuble scapegoat for the otherization which is the bulwark of Hindu politics.
 The Indian state which on paper is not supposed to take any religious form is being splintered into an India that has to identify with its Hinduness, a doctrine that has seeped into the unconscious of the people, ripping apart the tender filaments of the social fabric of the country resulting in unnecessary bloodshed and generations of shame.
-On this day of Eid, one can only pray that the future of this country's minorities are not resorted to an Untermensch status in ghettoes and camps.
-A new inclusive political thought that is imaginative than the boring, fascist Hindu terror that is the flavor of the season is something to hope for.
+On this day of Eid, one can only pray that the future of this country's minorities does not resort to an Untermensch status in ghettoes and camps.
+A new inclusive political thought that is more imaginative than the boring, fascist Hindu terror that is the flavor of the season is something to hope for.